Gwali-1/GENENV/README.md

 <img src="logo/genenv.png " alt="logo" />

 # GENENV
-This command line utility tool allows you to create python virtual environements with already installed dependencies you want easily!
+This command line utility tool allows you to create python virtual environements with dependencies you want already installed easily!

 ## Features
-- [x] You can create virtual environments with pre-installed packages that you specify in command line
+- [x] You can create virtual environments with pre-installed packages that you specify on command line
-- [x] Instead of providing package name on command line, you can add a `template.txt` file containing names of packages you want intalled
+- [x] Instead of providing package name on command line, you can add a `template.txt` file containing names of packages you want intalled.
 - [x] Install packages in already existing virtual environments without having to activate them
-- [x] you can create virtual environments with no packages installed.
+- [x] You can create virtual environments with no packages installed.

 ## How it works
 Essentially, the process of virtual environments creation and installation of packages is done in the bash script `.createnv.sh`.
-The bash script is called as a subprocessin the python file.
+The bash script is called as a subprocess in  the python file.
 `Click` is used to provide a CLI interface and collect arguments from the command line to pass into bash script when its being called.